-SOCI2007 (SY22D) Survey Design SOWK3017 (SW38A)-Social Casework: Counselling, Treatment and Rehabilitation SOWK3009 (SW38B)-Community Organization SOWK3010 (SW38C)-Applied Social Group Work SOWK3030 (SW388)-Social Work Practicum III (Incl.
+- I. SOCI2007 (SY22D)-Survey Design - 2.
+SOWK3030 (SW38A)-Social Casework: Counselling, Treatment and Rehabilitation - 3.
+SOWK3009 (SW38B)-Community Organization - 4.
+SOWK3010 (SW38C)-Applied Social Group Work - 5-6 SOWK3017 (SW388)-Social Work Practicum III (Incl.
 Supervision Model) (6 credits)

-SOCI2017 (SY26B)-Caribbean Society OR SOCI3025 (SY36C)-Caribbean Culture SOWK3030 (SW388)-Social Work Practicum III (Incl.
-Supervision Model) (6 credits) ONE Social Work Elective TWO Level III Free Electives
+7. SOCI2017 (SY26B)-Caribbean Society or SOCI3025 (SY36C)-Caribbean Culture

+8. ONE Social Work Elective

+9-I0.
+TWO (2) Level III Free Electives

-Students proposing to do the MSW (Administration and Management Concentration) will need to have taken SY22G-Statistcs for the Behavioural Sciences and those proposing to do MSW (Advanced Intervention Concentration) will need to have taken SY22C-Qualitative Research before taking the required Research course in their graduate programme.
+Students proposing to do the MSW (Administration and Management Concentration) will need to have taken SOCI2008 (SY22G)-Statistics for the Behavioural Sciences and those proposing to do MSW (Advanced Intervention Concentration) will need to have taken SOCI2006 (SY22C) Qualitative Research before taking the required Research course in their graduate programme.

 The Social Work Practicum places students on working assignments in a selection of Social work and Social Service agencies.
-The Practicum represent an integral part of the course of study and parttime students also need to meet the requirement for agency visits and field placement during the week.
+The Practicum represents an integral part of the course of study and part-time students also need to meet the requirement for agency visits and field placement during the week.
 The Year I practicum comprises 160 hours while Years II and III involve 320 hours of practicum time.